nshimaza/thread-supervisor/README.md

 ## Resource management

-The word *resource* in this context means objects kept in runtime but not garbage collected such like file handles, network sockets, and threads.
+The word *resource* in this context means object kept in runtime but not garbage collected such like file handles, network sockets, and threads.
 In Haskell, losing reference to those objects do *NOT* mean those objects will be closed or terminated.
 You have to explicitly close handles and sockets, terminate threads before you lose reference to them.

 This becomes more complex under threaded GHC environment.
 Under GHC, thread can receive asynchronous exception in any timing.
+You have to cleanup resources when your thread received asynchronous exception as well as in case of normal exit and synchronous exception scenario.